 I met Alex Talbot on E-gullet on a discussion pertaining to Paul Liebrandt’s cooking in New York City, which is how I became exposed to Ideasinfood.
 I have come to the conclusion that most of the chefs in America who talk about sharing ideas are full of it and that people actively practice the exact opposite of what they preach, in the sense of sharing sources, information and inspirations.
 Perhaps you need to be deemed worthy if you are outside the myopic tunnel vision (no pun intended) of NYC.
 I asked for some advice and information, which I expected to get no answers to and I was pleasantly surprised with a forthright response.
 He has greatly influenced the way I think about food not so much about new ideas but re-arranging your thought processes.

-I met Alex and Aki at the worlds most prestigious dining mall outside Dubai, that would be the AOL/ Time Warner Center at Columbus Circle…hehe.
 Though I had seen pictures of them on the site, he described himself as having a cowboy hat on.
 A cowboy hat ???????? like a Stetson, indeed.
 I could not reconcile the image of the food photography on the site with a cowboy hat and I kept thinking, why a cowboy hat?
 Maybe that’s his trademark, I even almost convinced myself that it was because HAT stands for H.Alexander Talbot.
 My mother always said never to judge people by appearances alone and I asked myself what famous chef wears a cowboy hat, cooks complicated food, requires a special detour to go eat his food and whose cookbook everyone wants to buy…Marc Veyrat.

 The exchange of ideas is more infectious in person, within 3 hours of running around Manhattan and talking about food, thoughts and ideas had sublimated into well over $500 in purchases ranging from Japanese charcoal, implements for making shrimp Spaetzle, and fata paper.
 Note to self, if you are in Korin or JB Prince with Alex leave your credit cards home.
 Meanwhile I think I scared them both half to death with my driving.
 Unlike cooking, driving for me is about getting from point A to B ASAP.
-So there you have it, one chapter in a free exchange of ideas.

 One of the reasons Aki and I work well together is because we can look at the same ingredient and see do different outcomes.
 The blending of our styles and approaches to ingredients and techniques enables us to achieve an interesting and exciting balance in our cooking.
 We have also noted that we are inspired by the world around us.
 Walks in the woods are good for both of us as are reading books.
 Yet, the interaction with other chefs, a quick phone call or a quizzical email to share ideas usually leads to great discoveries.
 These are what we have referred to as our culinary conversations.
 Over the next several weeks we will be publishing the thoughts and ideas of our contemporaries here, in hopes of furthering culinary thought and development.
 Each Sunday morning we will upload their post as written.
 We can use the comment section on the post to flesh ideas out further.
 These individuals have been kind enough to take time out of their hectic schedules to share in the concept of culinary conversations and the importance they provide in developing and executing ideas.
 If all goes well, we will have the first conversation next Sunday.